ZwiiDoan/purchase-transactions-service/README.md

 ### Solution

 The Application is built as a Web Service that exposes 2 endpoints to store and retrieve a single Purchase Transaction.
 For more information about the endpoints, please open [pts-swagger.yml](pts-swagger.yml).

-"Store a Purchase Transaction" endpoint is straight-forward: the incoming Purchase Transaction is validated and assigned a UUID as `Transaction Id` before getting persisted into Database.
-A valid Purchase Transaction must satisfy:
+The 1st endpoint "Store a Purchase Transaction" is straight-forward: an incoming Purchase Transactions is validated and assigned a UUID as `Transaction Id` before getting persisted into a Database.
+A Valid Purchase Transactions must
+satisfy:

 * Description is optional and cannot exceed 50 characters
 * Transaction date is required and must not be in future
 * Purchase amount is required and must be greater than 0

-The diagram below depicts solution for the "Retrieve a stored purchase transaction" endpoint.
+The diagram below depicts solution for the 2nd endpoint "Retrieve a stored purchase transaction":

 ![Purchase Tranasction Service - Solution.PNG](diagrams%2FPurchase%20Tranasction%20Service%20-%20Solution.PNG)

-* A Purchase Transaction GET request will require a `Transaction Id` and `Currency` (`country_currency_desc` supported by [Treasury Reporting Rates of Exchange API](https://fiscaldata.treasury.gov/datasets/treasury-reporting-rates-exchange/treasury-reporting-rates-of-exchange))
+* The endpoint requires a `Transaction Id` and `Currency` (`country_currency_desc` supported by [Treasury Reporting Rates of Exchange API](https://fiscaldata.treasury.gov/datasets/treasury-reporting-rates-exchange/treasury-reporting-rates-of-exchange))
 * The application will store the exchange rate fetched from the API into Database so that it will not need to make the downstream call for every user request.
-* When sending requests to Treasury Reporting Rates of Exchange API, the application always asks for the latest exchange rate that is not older than 6 months from current time to satisfy Requirement #2.
+* When sending requests to Treasury Reporting Rates of Exchange API, the application always asks for the latest exchange rate that is not older than 6 months from the purchase date to satisfy Requirement #2.
 This is achieved by using the API query
   params: `&filter=country_currency_desc:eq:{Requested-Country-Currency},effective_date:gte:{Purchase-Date-6-Months-Ago},effective_date:lte:{Purchase-Date}&sort=-record_date&page[number]=1&page[size]=1`.
-  This approach minimises the implementation required and the amount of data needs to be fetched.
+  This approach minimises the implementation required and the amount of data needs to be transferred.
-* The application utilises [Resilience4j](https://resilience4j.readme.io/docs/getting-started-3) to implement best practice patterns when interacting with downstream services such as: circuit-breaker, rate-limiting (throttling), bulkhead and retry
+* The application utilises [Resilience4j](https://resilience4j.readme.io/docs/getting-started-3) to implement best practice patterns when interacting with downstream services such as: circuit-breaker, rate-limiting (throttling), bulkhead and retry.
-* For local development and test, the repo uses Embedded/In-memory database (H2) which requires no extra installation.
-In remote and production environments, these dependencies are expected to be production-grade systems such as AWS RDS.
-The application is also expected to be deployed as multiple Docker containers/computing instances in a High Availability and Secured Infrastructure with production-grade systems such as AWS ECS exposed via AWS API Gateway.

 ### Build